colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 (For ease of comparison, I linearly scaled each row so they summed to the same amount.
 Thus the colour of a cell reflects the prefix's affinity for that suffix relative to all the suffixes shown here.)

 Our synonyms seem to disagree more often than they agree.

+The repetition of consonants in compounds like *bummonkey* or *butttard* (a phenomenon technically known as [gemination](https://en.wikipedia.org/wiki/Gemination#English)) is orthographically and phonetically awkward, and so it makes sense that these compounds would be avoided.
+(Alternative spellings like *buttard*, or *bum-monkey* are somewhat more common, but still rare.)

-It's understandable that the [gemination](https://en.wikipedia.org/wiki/Gemination#English) of *assslut*, *butttard*, and *bummonkey* are avoided (the spellings *asslut* and *buttard* are slightly more common, but still very rare).
-But other lacunae are harder to account for.
-Butthead is common, so why are asshead and bumhead so rare?
-Why does buttclown fail where assclown succeeds?
+But other lacunae are harder to account for. *Butthead* is common, so why are *asshead* and *bumhead* so rare?
+Why does *buttclown* fail where *assclown* succeeds?

-I suspect that euphony is a prime consideration here.
-There's something deeply pleasing in the assonance of *spunktrumpet*, *douchecanoe*, and *wankstain*.
+For that matter, why are some affixes so much more productive than other terms from the same semantic category? *-face*, *-head*, and *-brain* are extremely productive suffixes.
+Why not other body parts?
+Why do *poopheart*, *scumeyes*, *dickhand*, or *monkeyhair* just sound ridiculous rather than wounding?
+Perhaps head, face, and brains are uniquely suited to metonymically referring to a person as a whole.

-### Visualizing attachment patterns
+## Visualizing attachment patterns

 [TODO: link to James's work]

 ## Appendix: Technical details

+TODO: Link to repo with source code and data files.

 Stuff to talk about (maybe):
+- Selection criteria for affixes. (*Mostly* looking at noun-noun compounds, but includes a few bound morphemes like *-ster*, *-azoid*)
 - Filtering.
 Copypasta, urls, etc.
 - Sampling for frequent terms
-- Confounders (e.g. stinkweed is real, femboy is not pejorative)
+- Confounders.
+Terms which have a literal meaning, which may or may not overlap with pejorative usage (e.g. stinkweed is a real plant, dipstick, femboy, titfuck, etc.)